2015 CAC Coverage Maps

 To find out more about CAC coverage in your state, simply click on the applicable links below.
 Join us in working toward 100% coverage in every state!

-Clicking this link or the image below will take you to an interactive national map in our eSpatial software system.
+Click the map below to access an interactive national map in our eSpatial software system that includes CAC coverage by county and type.
 Using this map, you can view CAC locations and coverage areas at a national level and zoom to see more details about the CACs in your local area.
-CAC locations are approximate – for privacy reasons, the exact address is not displayed.
+CAC locations are approximate—for privacy reasons, the exact address is not displayed.
 For information about how to interpret these maps, please refer to the description below regarding color-coding and other details on the state-specific maps, as the national maps also follow this formatting.

-Two CAC Coverage Maps (or “Gap Maps” as they are referred to internally) were created for each state.
+Two CAC Coverage Maps (or “Gap Maps” as they are often called) were created for each state.
 Both maps show CAC locations color-coded by their membership status with NCA, as well as outlines of congressional districts, which are helpful when sharing these maps with policy-makers.

 The first map for each state (“Coverage Map”) shows the coverage areas of each CAC, primarily by county, color-coded by the NCA membership status of the CAC providing coverage.
 These areas are considered covered if there is an agreement in place between the CAC and partner agencies in that area, helping to ensure consistent, quality services to the children in that area.